retaildevcrews/helium-java/README.md

 mvn spring-boot:stop

-# You can also hit Ctrl-C from the az cli window
+# You can also hit Ctrl-C from the shell window

 # Build the image and run the container using Docker